 - Re-assessment of the pumping regime and removing pumps if this desired and has no significant external impact or impact to internal constraints.
-Initial hydrological modelling a large part of the site has the potential to develop as cutaway wetland habitats with some permanent deeper water. - The current pumping will be continued to maintain conditions to support potential future land-uses.
+This assessment for this phase of rehabilitation has been completed.
+Initial hydrological modelling indicates that a large part of the area proposed for rehabilitation has the potential to develop as cutaway wetland habitats with some permanent deeper water. - Some pumping will be continued to maintain conditions to support potential future land-uses.
+It is proposed during this phase to decommission four out of seven pumps on site.
+One of these pumps is currently operational and will be turned off.
+The other pumps will be retained for now.
 Hydrological management will look to optimise summer water levels to maximise the development of wetland vegetation (by looking to set water depths at < 0.5 m, where possible.
 It is inevitable that some sections will naturally have deeper water due to the topography at this site).
 Water-levels will be adjusted, where possible, at outfalls, by adjusting piped drainage and by the creation of overflow channels.
 More sustainable permanent gravity drainage solutions will be examined.
 Some targeted bunding may be required.
 It is expected that a natural seasonal regime of water fluctuation will develop, with water-levels fluctuating in association with levels in the adjacent local rivers.
-Wetland measures will include a combination of intensive drain blocking (max 7/100 m), modifying outfall heights and managing overflows with overflow pipes, and construction of larger berms where required. - Deep peat measures including intensive drain blocking (max 7/100 m), field re-profiling, creation of berms, modifying outfall heights and managing overflows and drainage channels. - Regular drain blocking (3/100) on dry cutaway along with the blocking of outfalls and management of water levels. - Targeted fertiliser applications to accelerate vegetation establishment on areas of bare peat on headlands and high fields, and within certain areas of dry cutaway.
-Areas where vegetation has established do not need fertiliser application.
+Wetland measures will include a combination of intensive drain blocking (max 7/100 m), modifying outfall heights and managing overflows with overflow pipes, and construction of larger berms where required. - Deep peat measures including field re-profiling, creation of berms, modifying outfall heights and managing overflows and drainage channels.

-- Some small bog remnants around the margins of the bog will be targeted for drain-blocking. - The existing silt ponds will be retained and maintained during the rehabilitation phase.
+- Regular drain blocking (3/100) on dry cutaway along with the blocking of outfalls and management of water levels. - Targeted fertiliser applications to accelerate vegetation establishment on areas of bare peat on headlands and high fields, and within certain areas of dry cutaway.
+Areas where vegetation has established do not need fertiliser application. - Some small bog remnants around the margins of the bog will be targeted for drain-blocking. - The existing silt ponds will be retained and maintained during the rehabilitation phase.
 During the monitoring and verification phase the silt ponds will be continually inspected and maintained, where appropriate.
 When it is deemed that the silt ponds are not required, as the bog has been successfully stabilised and there is no silt run-off, the condition of the silt ponds will be reviewed.
 The silt ponds will either be de-watered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control).